Matthew Stafford Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 - He also has 26 rushing yards on 18 carries, averaging 4.3 yards per game.

-- The Rams have run 55.5% passing plays and 44.5% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Rams have thrown the football in 55.5% of their plays from scrimmage this year while staying on the ground 44.5% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Stafford accounts for 51.5% of his team's red zone plays, with 34 of his 200 pass attempts coming from inside the opponent's 20-yard line.